 This course engages the student in the development of professional behaviors, basic patient care skills, and initial competencies associated with OT practice.
-Students will have opportunities to learn skills for ethical and professional behavior; observation and assessment; development of rapport, client-centered care; and therapeutic use of self.
-Students will practice skills in activity analysis, documentation, and developing occupational profiles.
+Students will have opportunities to learn skills for ethical and professional behavior; observation and assessment; development of rapport; client-centered care; and therapeutic use of self.